spacelift-io/spacectl/README.md

 COMMANDS:
-   login    Log in to a Spacelift account logout   Log out of an existing Spacelift account select   Select one of existing Spacelift accounts help, h  Shows a list of commands or help for one command
+   login    Log in to a Spacelift account logout   Log out of an existing Spacelift account select   Select one of your Spacelift accounts help, h  Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)
 ```

 Each of the subcommands requires an account **alias**, which is a short, user-friendly name for each set of credentials (account profiles).
-Profiles don't need to be unique - you can have multiple sets of credentials for a single account, too.
+Profiles don't need to be unique - you can have multiple sets of credentials for a single account too.

 Account profiles don't use short-lived tokens, so GitHub access tokens and API keys are the only two supported authentication methods.
 In order to authenticate to your first account, type in the following (make sure to replace `${MY_ALIAS}` with the actual account alias):